Your cart is currently empty!

 But I’m working on it.

-[note: a pedicab is a side-car attached to a bicycle (top photo), whereas a tricycle is a side-car attached to a motorbike (bottom photo)].
+NOTE: in the Philippines, a pedicab is a side-car attached to a bicycle (top photo), whereas a tricycle is a side-car attached to a motorbike (bottom photo).

 Such an awesome story🥰 I’ll definitely take note of the 10 things you learned from Conrad Mel.
 Such a simple encounter but a very meaningful story😊😊